actiniumn404/Annoyingly-Uncodeable-Language/README.md

 AUL is based on a center variable (in which I will refer to as the "memory") where functions and variables can read and write to.
 To print our text, we will use the `!p` function.
 (Notice that the exclamation mark "!" prefix signifies that you are calling a function) However, this print function does not work like other print functions from other languages.
 This print function doesn't take parameters!
 You might be thinking now, *wait, then how does AUL know what to print?!* Well, the AUL print function directly takes the memory, and prints it.

 How do we add things to the memory then?
 Well, you encompass your text you generated above with `!m` functions.
-Anything inbetween the pair of m functions will be automatically recorded to memory.
+Anything between the pair of m functions will be automatically recorded to memory.
 Note that since memory is NOT cleared after the ending m function, it is always good practice to write `mc` which stands for "Memory Clear" before the starting m function.
 Therefore, our code to print "Hi" will become:
 ```
 mc
 !m